varunratnakar/mint/README.md

 # MINT
-This repository provides an entry point to the services and tools included in the MINT framework, including a pointer to their latest release or DOI:
+This repository provides an entry point to the services and tools included in the MINT framework, including a pointer to their latest release or DOI.
+This page can also be browsed at https://mintproject.github.io/mint:

 ![image](architecture_reduced.png)